radiome-lab/radiome/docs/Getting-Started.md

 ### Create Pipeline Config

-You need to create a config file for your pipeline.
-Please refer to [Config Page](https://github.com/radiome-lab/radiome/wiki/Config) for more information.
+You need a config file to invoke the workflows with required parameters and combine various workflows into a data pipeline.
+Please refer to [pipeline](https://github.com/radiome-lab/radiome/wiki/Config) for more information.

 ### Run

 You are all set now!
-Prepare image files and put them in a local directory or an S3 bucket you have access to.
-Then set appropriate parameters in the pipeline config file.
+Prepare image resources and put them in a local directory or an S3 bucket you have access to.
+Make sure the naming is BIDS-compliant.

 Run: